keithalewis/math/vswap.md

 \newcommand\mb[1]{\mathbf{#1}}
 \newcommand\RR{\mb{R}}

-A variance swap pays the sum of the squares of realized return over a period.
+A variance swap pays the sum of the squares of realized returns over a period.
 It provides exposure to volatility no matter the level of the underlying.
-Unlike a call or put option it never goes out-of-the-money.
+Unlike a call or put option, it never goes out-of-the-money.
 The most remarkable fact about variance swaps is that they do not require a mathematical model of the underlying price, only futures on the underlying and puts and calls that expire at the